Maxplayerone/Timer/README.md

 -Up Arrow- go up in que tower
 -Down Arrow- go down in que tower
 -R - regenerate the color of individual que cubes

+## Ques:
+The program has a collectible called 'que' or 'ques'.
+Every hour you spend working you get an extra que.
+You can check how many ques you've got in the que tower screen

 ![que tower](res/que_towe.PNG)